|

 couple of weeks by pouring clear water (no nutrients) through the

 pebbles until it drains out the bottom of the pot.
+The garden hose

-summer months, I add Pro-Tek (1/2 tsp. per
+I add Pro-Tek (1/2 tsp. per

 gallon) to

-the nutrient solution.
-Pro-Tek adds silicon, making
+the nutrient solution during the summer months.
+Pro-Tek adds

 the